KalashdeepAsati/sensor_wsn/README.md

-# Urban Breath — Blush Pro (Crowd Missions, Gamified Sensing)
+# Urban Breath — (Crowd Missions, Gamified Sensing)

 **What this is:** A professional, pink–white themed WSN prototype that looks nothing like SirenNet.
 It adds **Crowd Missions** (named geofences), **gamified progress + points**, and a polished dashboard.